Classroom Kindness Elf Ideas & Freebie

 This was an easy way to help reinforce the fact that the elf was watching their great choices (and not so great).
 It also meant I could come up with something on the fly and not have to worry about elf fonts and printing.

 I hope you enjoyed getting a sneak peak in my classroom and found some new ways to add kindness and excitement in your own classroom.
+Don't forget to check out the pre-made shopping list with tons of elf inspiration.
 I am looking forward to seeing what antics he comes up with next!

 If you want to use your special classroom elf as an extra way to keep kids on the nice list, be sure to download my freebie.
 I included a letter from the North Pole, notes from the elf with classroom ideas, and a materials list.
 Enjoy!